No other word will do. For that’s what it was.

 * * * *

-I do not recall July 14, 2010, six years ago today.
-Further, I left no social media footprint that day, so I do not even have any words or sentences or “Mark is feeling :-)” emoji on Facebook that might trigger a memory.
-(I looked this morning to see if I had written anything that day with one eye shut and a grimace of anticipation on my face in the worry-hope that I would find something I had written that day to someone about nothing.
+I do not recall July 14, 2010, which was two-thousand and one days ago today.
+Further, I left no social media footprint that day, so I do not even have any words or sentences or “Mark is feeling :-)” emoticon on Facebook that might trigger a memory.
+(I looked to see if I had written anything that day this morning with one eye shut and a grimace of anticipation on my face in the worry-slash-hope that I would find something I had written that day to someone about whatever.
 Nope.
-I do not enjoy looking at anything I typed before five years ago tomorrow.)
-I do not recall anything from that day because there was nothing to notice about my life that day.
+I do not enjoy looking at anything I typed before July 15, 2010.)
+I do not recall anything from that day, July 14, because there was nothing to notice about my life that day.
 There is nothing to remember.

 I did not know that it was the day before it was going to end.

 If I had known, I might not be typing this right now.
-I might have made decisions about issues that I had no business considering in my condition at that time.
+I might have made decisions about issues that I had no business weighing in my mind in my condition at that time.

 What little I remember about July 2010 remains in mostly soundless fragments of snapshots.
-Based on what I know about the subsequent 72 hours or so, I know that on July 13 I used what money that remained in my wallet to buy what was going to be my last bottles.
+Based on what I know about the subsequent 72 hours or so after July 14, I know that on July 13 I used what money that remained in my wallet to buy what was going to turn out to be my last bottles.
+There was not an inkling of a hint that there would not be more to follow in a few days.
 I had so much difficulty walking the four or five blocks to that store and back that an unknown woman in an SUV saw how slowly I was manufacturing my baby steps along the sidewalk that she stopped to give me a ride home.
 This Good Samaritan did not know what I had in my backpack (the last two handles of a clear liquid that makes everything it touches unclear) or which store I had just left.
 She just was concerned that she was going to drive past someone about to collapse in heatstroke.
 I wasn’t.

 “You’re awful young to be walking that slow.”

 “[H]e was told he had six months to live/ at the rate he was going.”
 When one drinks heavily for a time—and the fact is that no one knows how long that time might be or how much one ought to drink in that time—one ought not quit abruptly without help.
 Go to a doctor.
 Go to the ER.
-It almost took my life.
-In my case, it was a bottle a day for four years.
-I am here, however, so it was the best thing that could have happened.
+Doing it without help almost ended my life.
+In my case, “how much?” was a bottle a day for four years.
+I am here, however, so how it happened is the best thing that could have happened because it is the way in which it happened.

 * * * *

-About twelve years ago, maybe thirteen, I tried to contact my future self, the 2016 edition of me who has several years of sobriety.
+About eleven years ago, maybe twelve, I tried to contact my future self, the 2016 edition of me who has several years of sobriety.
 I called the A.A. hotline and some nice person listened to me for a bit and then he told me he would get me in the morning and bring me to a meeting.
 Of course I did not go.
-In recovery, Step One is to admit “we were powerless over alcohol—that our lives had become unmanageable.”
+In recovery, Step One is to admit “we were powerless over (whichever substance or thing or action)—that our lives had become unmanageable.”
 I knew my life was becoming a wreck already, even with a good job at that time, but … I knew nothing else.
-A decade ago I was on Step Not-One, Step Zero—I knew that my life was wrong, somehow—but I did not come into recovery until 2010; I do not wish those subsequent several years on anyone, even people I detest.
+Ten years ago I was on Step Zero—I knew that my life was wrong, somehow—but I did not come into recovery until 2010; I do not wish those subsequent several years on anyone, even people I detest.
 Heh.
-That is a thought that would never have crossed my mind or entered my heart once upon a time, that I would not wish ill on people I dislike.
+That is a thought that would never have crossed my mind or entered my heart once upon a time, that I would not wish ill, even on people I dislike.

 When my phone rings now, it is often someone else in recovery.